 First I draped the magnolia garland across the length of the windows.
 Securing each end over the curtain support that I had up already.
 You could tap in a nail to use for hanging the garland too.

 Then I tucked in pieces of the seeded eucalyptus.
 When it dries out it will keep its shape and color for quite a while.

 I secured the eucalyptus in place with a piece of floral wire that I twisted onto the magnolia garland.

-I’m obsessed with these dried orange Fall picks from Michael’s They are super pretty and so real-looking!
+I’m obsessed with these dried orange Fall picks from Michael’s (they don’t have them this year but they do have dried apple stems) They are super pretty and so real-looking!
 Grab them if you see them, they were on the wall in bins with all the Fall picks for wreaths.

 Last Christmas I dried oranges in the oven but it was 80° and the last thing I felt like doing was turning on the oven!!!
 But real dried oranges would be beautiful next to the dried hydrangeas.